MendeMatthias/Unit-Overview/platform/readme.md

 Tokens

 # Marketplaces Admin
-Overview- Marketplaces and details
+Overview - Marketplaces and details
 Stores - Create a list of products which can be sold
 Contest - Allowing prizes to be posted, and awarded

 # Communities Admin
-Overview- Focused markets & cities
+Overview - Focused markets & cities
 Events - Events & Unconferences
-Masters - Program
+Masters - 6 week Program

 # Tokens Admin
-Overview- Token
-Pools- Token
-Vote- Token
+Overview - Token List

-# Stores Admin

-# Contest Admin

-# Events Admin

-# Masters Admin

-# Pools Admin

-# Votes Admin
+Pools - Tokens exchanges against a pool
+Vote - Voting using tokens